 1899: According to a summary of the annual report of the Bureau of Immigration for the fiscal year ending last June, most of the 29,000 immigrants from Poland and the 2,000 immigrants from Russia were Jewish.

 1899: “Mistakes Made in Philippines” published today described the challenges facing the Americans in this Pacific Island change including the fact that the many of the military units are composed of unqualified recruits including “a low class of Romanian, Russian and Polish Jews.”

 1901: In Haverhill, MA, Flora Craft and Leopold Albertson gave birth to actress Mabel Ida Albertson, the sister of actor Jack Albertson.

 1902: “Simon Sterne Fountain” published today included a description of Sterne’s affection for horses and his support for the Society of the Prevention of Cruelty to Animals.”

-1902: Claude Joseph Goldsmid Montefiore, the son of Nathaniel Montefiore, the great-nephew of Sir Moses Montefiore and “the founding president of the World Union for Progressive Judaism” – an outgrowth of his leadership of “Anglo-Liberal Judaism – married Florence Fyfe Bereton Ward at the West London Synagogue after his first wife – Therese Alice Schorstein – died in 1889.
+1902: Claude Joseph Goldsmid Montefiore, the son of Nathaniel Montefiore, the great-nephew of Sir Moses Montefiore and “the founding president of the World Union for Progressive Judaism” – an outgrowth of his leadership of “Anglo-Liberal Judaism – married Florence Fyfe Bereton Ward at the West London Synagogue after his first wife – Therese Alice Schorstein –had died in 1889

 1909: On the Saturday before his 60th birthday The New York Times reviews an anniversary volume of essays and speeches by the Zionist leader Max Nodeau.
 In the chapter on Zionism, the Hungarian born leader writes “Zionism is but a new name for a very old cause, in as much as it merely expresses the longing of the Jewish race toward Zion.”